 By Erik Kleinsmith, American Military University

-About the Author: Erik Kleinsmith is the Associate Vice President for Strategic Relationships in Intelligence, National & Homeland Security, and Cyber for American Military University.
+About the Author: Erik Kleinsmith is the associate vice president for strategic relationships in Intelligence, National & Homeland Security, and Cyber for American Military University.
 He is a former Army Intelligence Officer and the former portfolio manager for Intelligence & Security Training at Lockheed Martin.
 Erik is one of the subjects of a book entitled The Watchers by Shane Harris, which covered his work on a program called Able Danger tracking Al Qaeda prior to 9/11.
-He currently resides in Virginia with his wife and two children.
+He currently resides in Virginia with his wife of 23 years.